 Consider flood insurance if you are at risk of flooding.
-You may need flood insurance if you live near the coastline, a river, or a stream system, or any other body of water or near the special flood hazard areas shown on the flood insurance maps.
+You may need flood insurance if you live near the coastline, a river, or a stream system, or any other body of water.

 Contact your insurance agent to see if he or she offers flood insurance.
 The following website provides a listing of agents issuing flood insurance for your community: www.floodsmart.gov/floodsmart/pages/riskassesment/findpropertyform.jsp.
-For low risk areas, the cost of insurance is minimal compared to the protection it can provide.

-Appendix A Hurricane Shelters
+Appendix A South Mississippi Hurricane Shelters